varunmadhavam/RTL_Design_With_SKY130/README.md

          ![](/src/img/mismatch1.png)
          Clearly we are not getting an and gate.
 But what about gls after synthesis.?
          ![](/src/img/mismatch2.png)
          The timing is now that of an and gate.
 This is not because the synthesis tool in intelligent enough to figure out what the designers intend was, but due to the fact that the logic inside the block was correct to start with.
-In other word, you cannot mkke an and gate that only responds to 1 input, though such a thing can be written in verilog and simulated.\
+In other word, you cannot makee an and gate that only responds to 1 input, though such a thing can be written in verilog and simulated.\
          Also note the command used to do gls with iverilog.
          ```
          iverilog test_net.v tbvm.v ../my_lib/verilog_model/primitives.v ../my_lib/verilog_model/sky130_fd_sc_hd.v